Kununurra, Western Australia: Facilities

+The town has many local attractions, including waterfalls, gorges, and ranges.

 Legal

-The new Kununurra Courthouse, which includes a magistrate and a jury courtroom, was opened on 26 October 2014.
+The Kununurra Courthouse, which includes a magistrate and a jury courtroom, was opened on 26 October 2014.
 It was designed by TAG Architects and Iredale Pedersen Hook Architects.
 The paintings of the Aboriginal artists from Miriwoong country were included in the design of the building.

 Education

 East Kimberley College has a student population of just over 900 ranging from kindergarten to year 12.
 St Joseph's Primary School and Ngalangangpum School are two Catholic schools.
 There is limited tertiary education available via a Western Australia North Regional Technical and further education (TAFE) campus.

 Health

 Kununurra District Hospital houses 32 beds and a 10-bed aged care facility.
 There are dental practices in the town.

 Community

 The Kununurra Leisure Centre is a multi-purpose, community recreation facility catering for a wide range of sports, recreation activities and social functions.
 It includes a 25 m pool.

 Kununurra Neighbourhood House is a not-for-profit community centre that provides various services and activities for the residents of Kununurra.
 Some of the services offered by Kununurra Neighbourhood House include family support, playgroups, parenting programs, emergency relief, referrals and advocacy.
 The centre also hosts events such as markets, workshops, festivals and fundraisers.
 Kununurra Neighbourhood House is open to the community between 8 am and 1 pm Monday to Friday.

-Kununurra Youth Hub currently run by Police Citizens Youth Club (PCYC) to the community between 8 am and 5 pm daily.
+Kununurra Youth Hub is run by Police Citizens Youth Club (PCYC) to the community between 8 am and 5 pm daily.